subsetpark/subsetpark/necktie.md

-# Designing Tie Knots by Random Walks
+title: Designing Tie Knots by Random Walks
+date: 2014-03-25

 I'm a fan of [85 Ways to Tie a Tie][85], by Thomas Fink and Young Mao.
 It's an exploration of a mathematical model for necktie knots.
 I'll let them [explain][designing]: